OlekRaymond/Slides/CppUnit2Gtest.no-index.md

 Each test is surrounded by a "protector" class which the user writes and does all the catching.
 <!-- .element: class="fragment" -->

-If an exception is not caught no test results are given.
+If an exception is not caught the program exits and no test results are given.
 <!-- .element: class="fragment" -->

 ---